 skip to content

 All Cambridge University PhD theses are held by the University Library, either on-site or at our Library Storage Facility.
-PhD theses from 1970 onwards can be found in iDiscover, with incomplete coverage for earlier years.
-Pre-1970 theses are listed in a card catalogue in the Manuscripts Reading Room at the University Library and are gradually being added to iDiscover.
-Digital copies of theses in Apollo are also listed in iDiscover.
+PhD theses submitted from 1970 onwards can be found in iDiscover, with incomplete coverage for earlier years.
+Pre-1970 theses are listed in a card catalogue in the Special Collections Reading Room at the University Library and are gradually being added to iDiscover.
+Digital copies of theses in the Apollo institutional repository are also listed in iDiscover.

 You can search using names and keywords in the main search box: